 TSAG to approve the revised WSC Terms of Reference in TD895-R1 During RG-SC correspondence on the WSC ToR, TSB noticed that the attachment in TD895 was an older revision of the WSC ToRs.
 TD912 provides material for the revision history of the revised WSC terms of reference.
 TD895-R1 is the current draft revised terms of reference for approval.
 There were no objections during correspondence.

 TSAG to take into consideration the outcome of the discussion within RG-SC on the proposal of ITU joining the oneM2M partnership.
-In particular, the Rapporteur Group did not identify any issues or any conflicts of ITU joining oneM2M as a partner with the ITU-T A-series Recommendations and WTSA Resolutions as in the remit of RG-SC.
-Other issues brought to the attention of RG-SC were deemed not in scope of RG-SC.
+In particular, many issues were identified by the Russian Administration with the ITU-T A-series Recommendations in the remit of RG-SC.
+The RG-SC was unable to conclude the discussion and seeks TSAG confirmation to continue studying these issues during e-meetings given the proposal that this is for higher level discussion.

 The meeting concluded to advise the TSAG plenary on its findings and outcome of the discussion, and to provide appropriate advice and to the TSB Director.